 - On FAT filesystems, it’s \RECYCLED.

-- On NTFS filesystems, it’s \RECYCLER, except on Windows Vista.
+- On NTFS filesystems, it’s \RECYCLER (excluding Windows Vista).

-- On NTFS filesystems in Windows Vista, it’s \$Recycle.Bin.
+- On NTFS filesystems on Windows Vista, it’s \$Recycle.Bin.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.